 Notable among the family at this time was John Comyn (died 1274), was justiciar of Galloway, the son of Richard Comyn and nephew of the powerful Walter Comyn, Earl of Menteith.
-His son John Comyn the Elder (died 1300), of Badenoch, 'claimant to the Scottish throne,' was the second son of...
-Another 69 words (5 lines of text) are included under the topic Early McSkiming Notables in all our PDF Extended History products and printed products wherever possible.
+His son John Comyn the Elder (died 1300), of Badenoch, 'claimant to the Scottish throne,' was the second son of John Comyn, justiciar of Galloway.

 Migration of the McSkiming family to Ireland

 Some of the McSkiming family moved to Ireland, but this topic is not covered in this excerpt.

 Another 142 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the McSkiming family